Future technology is what scientists, researchers,

 For instance, for investors, pouring speculative money into predictions that emerging technology will pay off may not yield results for decades if ever.
-Money on upcoming tech may be wasted in the eyes of some who decide that caution is the better part of valor.
+Money on emerging tech may be wasted in the eyes of some who decide that caution is the better part of valor.
 But, for a few mavericks, the payoff is in the project itself, and not necessarily in the economic payoff (of course A few people get to have their cake and eat it too when it comes to the tech of the future.
-The likes of Bill Gates and Steven Jobs (R. I. P.) are a couple of examples of those who have poured time, money and effort into future predictions and forecasts and have been paid handsomely Nanotechnology is a hot topic right now.
-Chemistry, applied materials science, electrical and mechanical engineering A couple of other trends in tech are future cars and future weapons.
+The likes of Bill Gates and Steven Jobs (R. I. P.) are a couple of examples of those who have poured time, money and effort into future predictions and forecasts and have been paid handsomely Nanotechnology is not only a hot topic right now but materials science, electrical and mechanical engineering A couple of other trends in tech are future cars and future weapons.